HomeMy WebLinkAboutAgenda Bill 5.B 04/19/2004CITY OF PETALUMA, CALIFORNIA `°� asro►

 that may be funded by the levy of assessments on businesses within the DPBID as follows:

-A. The acquisition,. installation or maintenance of any tangible property with an
+A. The acquisition, construction, installation or maintenance of any tangible property with an

-estimated useful life of five years or more including, but not limited to, the following
+estimated useful life of five years or mote including, but not limited to, the following

 improvements: